Solo exhibition at Reykjavík Art Museum.

 Preview.
 Plastic tubes, spray paint, plywood, plant from the museum´s lounge area.

 Hats.
-Wall sculpture.
+Wall work arranged from octagonal hat sculptures..
 Mdf, paint, plaster, burlap, varnish.

 View.
 Binoculars, wood, paint, plastic bag placed in a tree outside the museum.